paul90317/Reverse-Proxy/README.md

 A reverse proxy allows you to expose a local server that is located behind a NAT or firewall to the Internet [[1]](https://github.com/fatedier/frp).
 It currently supports TCP-based protocols, enabling requests to be forwarded to internal services via domain name or IP address.

 ## Highlights

-* A C++ implementation of [frp](https://github.com/fatedier/frp), so no Go runtime installation is required.
+* A C++ implementation of [frp](https://github.com/fatedier/frp), so you don’t need to install or run the Go runtime.
-* Unlike [ngrok](https://ngrok.com/), the proxy server can be deployed anywhere, which helps reduce propagation delay compared to connecting through ngrok’s global service.
+* Unlike [ngrok](https://ngrok.com/), the proxy server can be deployed anywhere, reducing propagation delay compared to ngrok’s centralized global service.
+* [nginx](https://nginx.org/) (“engine x”) is an HTTP web server, reverse proxy, content cache, load balancer, and TCP/UDP proxy server.
+  However, it becomes useless when the local port cannot be directly exposed.
+* The bind operation in [SOCKS](https://www.openssh.com/txt/socks4.protocol) allows binding a local port to the proxy, but it requires rebinding the port each time a new client connects.

 ## How It Works